Kon-Tiki expedition: Memoir book

 A book documenting the voyage and raft was released in 1948 by Thor Heyerdahl, called The Kon-Tiki Expedition: By Raft Across the South Seas.

 Documentary film

-A film documentary about the voyage and raft was released in 1950, called Kon-Tiki.
+A black and white film documentary about the voyage and raft was released in 1950, called Kon-Tiki (produced in 1947).
 It won the 1951 Oscar for Best Documentary Feature.
+There was also produced short Kodak Kodachrome color film from expedition in 1947.

 In popular culture

 Kon-Tiki is a 2012 Norwegian historical dramatized feature film about the 1947 Kon-Tiki expedition.
 It starred Pål Sverre Valheim Hagen as Thor Heyerdahl and was directed by Joachim Rønning and Espen Sandberg.
 It was the highest-grossing film of 2012 in Norway and the country's most expensive production to date.

 Episode 5 of the tenth season of HBO's Curb Your Enthusiasm features Clive Owen as himself in a one-man play entitled "Kon Tiki".

 Episode 2 of the second season of Apple TV+'s For All Mankind mentions a Space Shuttle named Kon-Tiki.

 Cotton Mather's 1997 album Kontiki is named for the Kon-Tiki expedition.

+The Kon-Tiki and Ra expeditions were parodied in the titular sketch of "Mr. and Mrs. Brian Norris' Ford Popular", the second episode of Series 3 of Monty Python's Flying Circus.
+Mr. Norris and his wife seek to use the titular car to prove that Hounslow's inhabitants in fact migrated from their original home region, Surbiton, by driving the short distance from the former to the latter.
+Upon being unable to surmise how the Surbiton migrants might have crossed the River Thames, in spite of the presence of a visible bridge, they go to Hounslow Central tube station and notice a sign pointing to Surbiton there; the Norrises conclude that it was in fact the people of Hounslow who made the journey to Surbiton, and not vice versa.

+In 1961, British popular music group The Shadows had a hit record in the UK and elsewhere, with an instrumental titled Kon-Tiki (song).

+German famous disco band Dschingis Khan has a song Kontiki dedicated to this journey.